mikhailshilkov/azure-serverless-workshop/README.md

 ### Lab 6 - Deploy Azure API Management

-In this lab, you add an API Management service in front of the Azure Function.
+In this lab, you add an API Management service in front of Azure Functions.
 You change the website to talk to that API Management service.

 [Get Started with Lab 6](./06-api/README.md)